Clapham Junction rail crash: Investigations

 An initial internal investigation showed that a wiring fault meant that the signal would not show a red danger aspect when the track circuit immediately in front of the signal was occupied.
 Work associated with the Waterloo Area Resignalling Scheme meant new wiring had been installed, but the old wiring had been left connected at one end, and loose and uninsulated at the other.

 An independent inquiry was chaired by Anthony Hidden, QC for the Department for Transport.
 His eventual report included 93 recommendations, for changes to the working practices of both British Rail and the emergency services.

 A 1978 British Rail Southern Region report had concluded that due to the age of the equipment the re-signalling was needed by 1986.
 However, approval was given in 1984 after a report of three wrong-side signal failures.
 The re-signalling project had been planned assuming more people were available, but employees felt that the programme was inflexible and that they were under pressure to get the work done.
 Installation and testing was carried out at weekend during voluntary overtime, the technician having worked a seven-day week for the previous 13 weeks.
 The re-wiring had been done a few weeks previously, but the fault had only developed the previous day when equipment had been moved and the loose and uninsulated wire had created a false feed to a relay.

-The signalling technician who had done the work had not cut back, insulated, nor tied back the loose wire and his work had not been supervised, nor inspected by an independent person as was required.
+The signalling technician who had done the work had not cut back, insulated or tied back the loose wire, and his work had not been supervised or inspected by an independent person as was required.
 In particular, a wire count that would have identified that a wire had not been removed was not carried out.
 There had been inadequate training, assessment, supervision and testing and, with a lack of understanding of the risks of signalling failure, these were not monitored effectively.